Remember the can of Hershey's cocoa powder your mom pulled down from the cupboard shelf when she was making brownies, or a chocolate cake?

 B. Double-Dutch Cocoa Blend, a combination of Dutch-process cocoa and black cocoa;

 C. Triple Cocoa Blend, a blend of Dutch-process cocoa, black cocoa, and natural cocoa;

 D. Bensdorp Dutch-Process Cocoa, a high-fat Dutch-process cocoa;

-E. Cocoa Rouge, a Dutch-process cocoa that lends baked goods appealing reddish color;
+E. Burgundy Cocoa, a Dutch-process cocoa that lends baked goods appealing reddish color;

 F. Natural cocoa (Ghirardelli natural cocoa is included here for purposes of comparison)